gowebly/gowebly/README.md

 > 💡 Note: By default, `gowebly` CLI search for YAML config file
 > (`.gowebly.yml`) in the current folder.

-Every time you build your project by `gowebly build` command:
+Every time you run `build` command for your project:

-1. CLI scan and validate the given YAML config file (by default, search for `.gowebly.yml` in the current folder), apply settings and options to the current project;
+1. CLI scan and validate the YAML config file (`.gowebly.yml`), apply all settings to the current project;
 2. Automatically download minified versions of **htmx** and **hyperscript** from the official (and trusted) resources;
 3. Embed them into your Go HTML templates (inline-style) to the block called